philsturgeon/phil.bike/src/content/euro-trip-andorra.md

 It was pitch black by the time I got into Canillo, but that was a good feeling.
 I was no longer worried about freezing to death or breaking bones on a closed and lonely mountain road, now I just had to get home without being smushed by skiier who'd had one too many at the ski lodge.

 In town it was ok, lots of street lamps, but within 1km the lights vanished.
 There was a 2-3m wide hatching area so I rode that, thinking "ha, easy, got this!"
-Of course that vanished too, and its just me in the pitch black, wearing all black, in a busy main road... fuck.
+Of course that vanished too, and its just me in the pitch black, wearing all black, in a busy main road... balls.

 ![](./img/2019/04-andorra/bad-times.jpg)